Frequently Asked Questions

 Getting a character to act precisely as you envision them can take time to iterate and fine-tune.

-It is recommended you use our Crafting a Character guide to assist with adjusting and fine-tuning your character's behaviour.
+It is recommended you use our Crafting a Character guide to assist with adjusting and fine-tuning your character's behavior.

 My character’s emotions are too extreme or volatile